DennisPing/cs6650-twinder-a2/README.md

 ![architecture](results/twinder-a2-architecture.png)

-The HTTP server parses requests from the client and sends off messages to RabbitMQ in a "fire and forget" method.
+The HTTP server receives requests from the client and sends off messages to RabbitMQ in a "fire and forget" fashion.
 Hence, the phrase "asynchronous message queue".
 The consumer receives messages from RabbitMQ, processes it, and returns an ACK.
 In the error case where the message cannot be processed, the consumer returns a NACK instead.

+**Railway region:** us-west-2
+**AWS region:** us-east-2

 **Each Consumer has the following configuration:**
 Number of goroutines = 4
 QoS Prefetch = 128